bipinshr/learingReact/Lession2/readme.txt

  Keys help keep your data in sync as your application state changes over time, it's really important to add them anytime you're trying to iterate over something and return a dynamic value

+alt is important as it help if the image not displaying or while using assesibility tool

+instead of div we can use React.fragments but depending on version of react we can also use

+<>

+</>

+react, .fragement will not add any thing to dom and will allow to render the child componet with ease